-Pan European Personal Pension Product Limited access rules for Additional (PEPP)
+Pan European Personal Pension Product (PEPP)

 Finance Act 2022 has introduced the tax legislation which support the EU Directive in relation to the operation of PEPPs.
 PEPPs are European contract-based pension products that will operate cross border within the EU.
 In an Irish context these products will operate in a similar fashion to PRSAs.
 A new Chapter 2D has been introduced into part 30 of the TCA 1997 setting out the legislative basis for these products.